Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 Under the rules, you can either claim tax relief on:

-• The exact amount of extra costs you have incurred above the weekly amount with evidence, such as receipts, bills or contracts; or
+- The exact amount of extra costs you have incurred above the weekly amount with evidence, such as receipts, bills or contracts; or

-• At a flat rate of up to £6 a week without evidence.
+- At a flat rate of up to £6 a week without evidence.

 You will receive tax relief according to your marginal tax rate.
-For example, if you pay the basic rate of tax and claim tax relief on £6 a week, you would get £1.20 per week in tax relief (i.e., 20 per cent of £6).
+For example, if you pay the basic rate of tax and claim tax relief on £6 a week, you will get £1.20 per week in tax relief (i.e., 20 per cent of £6).

 You will not have to report anything or pay tax and National Insurance on a work social event, as long as it:

-• Is open to all your employees
+- Is open to all your employees

-• Is annual, such as a Christmas party or summer barbecue
+- Is annual, such as a Christmas party or summer barbecue

-• Costs £150 or less per person.
+- Costs £150 or less per person.

 These rules also apply to online or virtual parties that your business holds.